nhjjr/cbptools/README.md

 of it without the explicit permission of Forschungszentrum Jülich GmbH.
 Likewise it is not allowed to grant sublicences to third partys.

+## Acknowledgements
+This open source software code was developed in part or in whole in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 785907 (Human Brain Project SGA2).

 ## References
 Eickhoff SB, Thirion B, Varoquaux G, Bzdok D (2015): Connectivity-based parcellation: Critique and implications.
 Hum Brain Mapp 36:4771–4792.